Office of Integrated Student Supports

 The Office of Integrated Student Supports leads the implementation and oversight of programs and initiatives that encompass the whole child, including all child nutrition programs and initiatives centered around school climate, social and emotional learning, positive behavioral intervention and supports, behavioral health, school-based health, policy for the Medicaid in Schools Program, anti-harassment intimidation and bullying, safety, and family and community engagement.
 The office also leads the implementation of programs in support of special student populations, including English learners, students in foster care, homeless youth, migrant and justice-involved youth.

-The Ohio Department of Education’s Office for Child Nutrition, in partnership with the United States Department of Agriculture (USDA), administers the Child and Adult Care Food, Government Donated Food (Commodity), National School Breakfast and Lunch, Fresh Fruit and Vegetable, Special Milk, After School Care Snack, and Summer Food Service Programs.
-All programs are designed to safeguard the health and wellbeing of Ohio’s children and older adults; encourage consumption of nutritious agricultural foods; and give children and older adults an understanding of the relationship between proper eating habits and good health.
+The Ohio Department of Education’s Office of Integrated Student Supports, in partnership with the United States Department of Agriculture (USDA), administers the following reimbursement programs: National School Lunch and Breakfast, Child and Adult Care Food, USDA Foods, Fresh Fruit and Vegetable, Special Milk, After School Care Snack, and Summer Food Service Programs.
+All programs are designed to safeguard the health, nutrition, and wellbeing of Ohio’s children and older adults; encourage consumption of nutritious agricultural foods; and give children and older adults an understanding of the relationship between proper eating habits and good health.

 The office supports Ohio’s schools (public and nonpublic), private licensed residential childcare institutions, child and adult care institutions and family or group day care homes.
 The independent centers and sponsoring organizations enter into agreements with the Ohio Department of Education to assume administrative and financial responsibility for child nutrition program operations.
 These agreements assure that meals, milk and/or snacks served meet federal nutrition guidelines.